SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 npm init –y   #-y skips all the questions
 ```

-We can now install Webpack and the Webpack CLI as dev-dependencies:
+Let's now install Webpack and the Webpack CLI as dev-dependencies:
 ```bash
 #yarn
 yarn add webpack webpack-cli --dev